korakinos/mpv-srt-tools/README.md

 The braces ("{}") are placeholders for the actual subtitles.

 ### Log Level

 Everytime a timestamp is grabbed, a text will appear on the screen showing the selected time.

 When `Alt + P` is pressed, besides showing the slices in the terminal, it will also show on the screen the total number of cuts (or slices) that were made.
-When the actual cutting and joining process begins, a message will be shown on the screen and the terminal telling that it began.
-When the process ends, a message will appear on the screen and the terminal displaying the full path of the generated video.
-It will also appear a message in the terminal telling that the process ended.

 **Note:** Every message that appears on the terminal has the **log level of 'info'**.